Callum Innes was born in 1962 in Edinburgh.

 He began exhibiting his works in the mid-1980s and was nominated for the Turner Prize in 1995.

 He took part in the Liverpool Biennial 2004 and was commissioned by the Edinburgh Art Festival 2012 to illuminate Regent Bridge.
 His works feature in the collections of the Guggenheim, New York; Tate Britain, London;

 the Scottish National Gallery of Modern Art, Edinburgh; and the Musée National d’Art Moderne-Centre Pompidou, Paris...

-He is represented by the galleries Frith Street (London), Ingleby (London), Kerling (Dublin), i8 Gallery (Reykjavik) and Sean Kelly (New York).
+Represented by the galleries: Frith Street Gallery (London), Ingleby (Edinburgh), Kerlin (Dublin), i8 Gallery (Reykjavik) and Sean Kelly (New York).

 aquarelle sur papier,